ThomasJButler/CodeCademy---Front-End-Engineer-Course/VISAMastercardValidator/README.md

 ## 📝 Notes
 Built this as part of my CodeCademy Full Stack Engineer course.
 It's a proper demonstration of DOM manipulation, form handling, and some clever algorithm implementation - all without the help of frameworks.
 Quite chuffed with how it turned out!

+## 📜 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Feel free to use it as you wish!